 |Elapsed Time||Moving Time||Distance||Average Speed||Max Speed||Elevation Gain|

 Wednesday I left San Juan on Ruta 40.
-Just like when I entered the city, there soon was construction work and traffic was led over another road.
-When the diversion ended I stayed on this road, as it was a nice tree-lined road with little traffic after everyone returned to Ruta 40.
+Just like when I entered the city, there soon was construction work and traffic was diverted onto another road.
+When the diversion ended I stayed on this road, as it was a nice tree-lined road with little traffic after everyone returned to the main highway.
 On the side of the road are an increasing number of vineyards and wineries.
 I’m clearly approaching Mendoza.
 The grapevines are still small, but in just a few months they will be ready for harvest.

 In Media Agua I met Cyrille again, who arrived earlier and made a tour of the town.
 The only hotel was very expensive and the hostel was bad according to him, so we went to the campground.
-It was a nice spot with shade, water, and power near our tents.
+We were the only people there, so we could take a nice spot with shade, water, and power near our tents.
 There is a swimming pool, but no water in it.
 A pity, I would have liked a swim.

 |Elapsed Time||Moving Time||Distance||Average Speed||Max Speed||Elevation Gain|

-Thursday we had breakfast at a fuel station before starting south toward Mendoza.
-Initially the road was good and even if there were no more villages, houses and farms still lined the road.
-After some 10 km we left all that behind.
+We had breakfast at a fuel station before starting south toward Mendoza.
+Initially the road was good and though we soon left the villages behind, houses and farms still lined the road.
+After some 10 km these were gone too.
 The road narrowed to one lane per direction, the landscape became barren and the wind was again out in full force, slowing our progress.

 My goal was to ride some 110 km to the center of Mendoza for a double rest day, while Cyrille didn’t want to see another big city and thus wanted to stop in the first village after 70 km.
 About halfway there we parted ways, because I would need to go faster to complete the ride at a reasonable time.
 Though we’re both headed for Bariloche I doubt we’ll meet again, as his schedule is much more relaxed than mine.